-I asked myself: was a photo-essay showcasing the sexy (and perhaps not so sexy) classic cars that I saw in Havana too cliché?
+I asked myself: was a photo-essay showcasing the sexy (and perhaps not so sexy) classic cars that I saw in Cuba too cliché?

 My conclusion: Probably, but what the hell.

 I’m not a car person.
 As far as I am concerned, they’re just a mode of transportation; a means to an end.
-Yet on my recent trip to Cuba I found myself drawn to the colorful silhouettes and sensual curves that were zooming around Havana at lightning speed.
+Yet on my recent trip, I found myself drawn to the colorful silhouettes and sensual curves that were zooming around Havana at lightning speed.
 (I’m not kidding, lightning.
 They drive crazy there.)

 I realized that in addition to being incredibly photogenic, the cars represented far more than an iconic promo for holidays in Havana, they are a metaphor for the Cuban people.
 Colorful.
 Stylish.
 Resilient.
 And Vibrant, in both heart and spirit.

 Cuba’s fleet of classics are a source of pride and accomplishment and a symbol of resourcefulness.
 Everyday, I saw men tinkering with their wheels on side streets and along the avenues, modifying spare parts that weren’t meant for cars.
 The island is populated by a sea of McGyver’s working miracles with bits of steel, rubber and wire.